Storage upgrades used to be a big deal—kind of like going in for surgery.

 On the night of the upgrade, you could expect to be out for a few hours and hope you didn’t forget anything.
 It was a big production.
 I’d be lying if I said there wasn’t an aspect of luck involved.

-Nowadays, with Pure’s non-disruptive upgrades, this once high-risk procedure is more like a routine call with a telehealth professional.
+Nowadays, with Pure Storage’s non-disruptive upgrades, this once high-risk procedure is more like a routine call with a telehealth professional.
 You can do it from anywhere at any time, even during the day on a Friday!

 Now Offering Self-service Upgrades

-Up until now, Purity upgrades have always been performed with Pure’s support engineers on the phone, walking you through the entire process.
+Historically, Purity upgrades used to be performed with Pure Storage’s support engineers on the phone, walking you through the entire process.
 This included prep work, such as performing health assessments prior to the upgrade to make sure the entire process is as smooth as possible on the day of.
 This isn’t a practice I’ve seen done by a lot of hardware vendors before, except maybe by some converged infrastructure vendors or professional services.

 However, support-assisted upgrades do come with one major dependency: the alignment of your schedule and the schedule of our support engineers.
 Thankfully, this isn’t a big deal, as you can easily see support’s availability and schedule the upgrade with them right in Pure1®.